gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 When the infected person completes their transformation, they become the virus itself.
 The virus can maintain its normal form and stealthily infect more scripts, or it can transform into a monster that actively seeks to corrupt more software or destroy the system.
 Your software is no match for these monsters, especially if the infection has spread.

 The way to combat it is with cunning, good planning, and exceptional performance.
-Perhaps place a well-baited secondary storage drive and, when all the viruses enter, clog their incoming stream with large blocks of data so they can’t escape.
+Perhaps place a well-baited secondary storage drive and, when all the viruses enter, clog their incoming stream with large blocks of data so they can not escape.

 \sp